zekenie/web-reducer/meta/Tech Investments.md

 - [ ] add eslint-consistent-type-imports project-wide
 - [ ] virtualize requests table for lots of requests
 - [ ] requests table sampling
+- [ ] keys api is mixed with hooks everywhere, prob too big

 ## gonna do